IgniteUI/igniteui-docfx/en/components/grids_templates/row_selection.md

 #### Single Selection

 Single row selection can now be easily set up, the only thing you need to do, is to set `[rowSelection] = '"single"'` property.
 This gives you the opportunity to **select only one row within a grid**.
-You can select a row by clicking over a cell or pressing the *space* key when you focus on a cell of the row, and of course you can select a row by clicking on the row selector field.
+You can select a row by clicking on a cell or pressing the *space* key when you focus on a cell of the row, and of course you can select a row by clicking on the row selector field.
 When row is selected or deselected **onRowSelectionChange** event is emitted.

 @@if (igxName === 'IgxGrid') {
 ```html